07 Apr Am I Being Bugged?

 Another BIG question.
 You’ve read the above information, but still think you need to have someone “sweep” your home/car/workplace.

-There are basically two type of debugging “sweeps” (TSCM – Technical Surveillance CounterMeasures) you can get.
+There are basically two types of debugging “sweeps” (TSCM – Technical Surveillance CounterMeasures) you can get.
 They are:

 A very basic (reasonably inexpensive) sweep that by no means covers everything you might be exposed to, or a very specialised (expensive) service that is up there with, or on par with, what government departments and large corporations get done.